• Steel Square Bar Small Sizes with Length of 6 Meters System 1

 Steel I beam bar IPE has a reduced capacity in the transverse direction, and is also inefficient in carrying torsion, for which hollow structural sections are often preferred.

-Q: How do you use a steel square for measuring stairs rise and run?
+Q: How do you use a steel square to find the center of a round object?

 Send your message to us